lino-framework/book/docs/specs/noi/general.rst

 A **senior** is a developer who additionaly can triage tickets.

-Here is a list of user profiles of those who can work on tickets:
+Here is a list of user types of those who can work on tickets:

 >>> from lino_xl.lib.clocking.roles import Worker
 >>> UserTypes = rt.modules.users.UserTypes